ethosdev/ethosdev.github.io/beacon-chain.md

 The justification of a block can sometimes finalize a block two or more epochs ago.
 The Gasper paper discusses these cases.
 They are expected only in exceptional times of high latency, network partitions, or strong attacks.

-Finality is essential for shards and parties to Ethereum’s blockchain to have guarantees about transactions.
-Finality reduces complexity with cross shard communications.
-Without finality, cascading rollbacks of transactions within and across shards would be disruptive and could nullify sharding's benefits.

 ## **Attestations: a closer look**

 An attestation contains both an LMD GHOST vote and an FFG vote.
 Optimally, all validators submit one attestation per epoch.
 An attestation has 32 slot chances for inclusion on-chain.
 This means a validator may have two attestations included on-chain in a single epoch.
 Validators are rewarded the most when their attestation is included on-chain at their assigned slot; later inclusion is a decaying reward.
 To give validators time to prepare, they are assigned to committees one epoch in advance.
 Proposers are only assigned to slots once the epoch starts.
 Nonetheless, [secret leader election](https://ethresear.ch/t/low-overhead-secret-single-leader-election/5994) research aims to mitigate attacks or bribing of proposers.